Fauna of Australia: Monotremes and marsupials

-Two of the five living species of monotreme occur in Australia: the platypus and the short-beaked echidna, the other three being echidnas that only occur in New Guinea.
+Two of the five living species of monotreme occur in Australia: the platypus and the short-beaked echidna, the other three being the long-beaked echidnas which are only known to occur in New Guinea.
 Monotremes differ from other mammals in their methods of reproduction; in particular, they lay eggs instead of giving birth to live young.
 The platypus — a venomous, egg-laying, duck-billed amphibious mammal — is considered to be one of the strangest creatures in the animal kingdom.
 When it was first presented by Joseph Banks to English naturalists, it was thought to be a hoax.
-The short-beaked echidna is covered in hairy spikes, with a tubular snout in the place of a mouth, and a tongue that can move in, and out of the snout at a rate of 100 times a minute to capture termites.
+The short-beaked echidna is covered in hairy spikes, with a tubular snout in the place of a mouth, and a tongue that can move in, and out of the snout at a rate of 100 times a minute to capture its prey of worms and insects.

-The spotted quoll is mainland Australia's largest carnivorous marsupial, and an endangered species.
+The tiger quoll is mainland Australia's largest carnivorous marsupial, and an endangered species.

 Australia has the world's largest, and most diverse range of marsupials.
 Marsupials are characterised by the presence of a pouch, in which they rear their young after birth.
 The carnivorous marsupials — Dasyuromorphia — are represented by two surviving families: the Dasyuridae with 51 members, and the Myrmecobiidae with the numbat as its sole extant species.
-The Tasmanian tiger was the largest Dasyuromorphia and the last living specimen of the family Thylacinidae died in captivity in 1936.
-The world's largest surviving carnivorous marsupial is the Tasmanian devil; it is the size of a small dog and can hunt, although it is mainly a scavenger.
-It became extinct on the mainland some 600 years ago, and is now found only in Tasmania.
-There are four species of quoll, or "native cat", all of which are threatened species.
+The thylacine was the largest member of Dasyuromorphia and the last living species of the family Thylacinidae until the last recorded specimen died in captivity in 1936.

+The largest surviving carnivorous marsupial is the Tasmanian devil; it is the size of a small dog and can hunt, although it is mainly a scavenger.
+The Tasmanian devil and the thylacine both became extinct on the mainland some 3600 years ago after the introduction of the dingo, and were made endemic to Tasmania.
+There are four native species of quoll, all of which are threatened species.
 The eastern quoll for example is believed to have been extinct on the mainland since the 1960s, though there are efforts to reintroduce it.
 The remainder of the Dasyuridae are referred to as "marsupial mice"; most weigh less than 100 g.
 There are two species of marsupial mole — order Notoryctemorphia — that inhabit the deserts of Western Australia.
 These rare, blind and earless carnivorous creatures spend most of their time underground; little is known about them.